Become a Student Leader in the Global Fight Against Hunger!

 - Present research and recommendations on how to solve key global challenges in a short speech and small group discussions with local experts;

-- Connect with other student leaders from across Michigan to share ideas, identify solutions to these problems and build lasting friendships;
+- Connect with other student leaders from across South Dakota to share ideas, identify solutions to these problems and build lasting friendships;

 - Interact with global leaders in science, industry and policy;

-- Take part in educational sessions and interactive tours at Michigan State University to explore current research and issues in international development and life sciences; and
+- Take part in educational sessions and interactive tours at the South Dakota State University to explore current research and issues in international development and life sciences;

-- Meet innovative researchers, professors and college students in Michigan working to end hunger and poverty and improve food security around the world.
+- Meet innovative researchers, professors and college students in South Dakota working to end hunger and poverty and improve food security around the world; and

 HOW TO PARTICIPATE

-To participate in the Michigan Youth Institute, students research a global issue and write a two-five page paper under the supervision of a teacher/mentor (using the downloadable guidelines above).
-Students must register online and submit their research paper by TBD.
+To participate in the South Dakota Youth Institute, students research a global issue and write a two-three page paper under the supervision of a teacher/mentor (using the downloadable guidelines above).
+Each school must register their nominees online and submit each student's research paper online by March 31, 2016.
+Ninth through Eleventh grade students in the 2015/16 school year are eligible to apply.

 Papers will be evaluated by The World Food Prize Board of Reviewers (based on the evaluation rubric above).

 There is no registration cost to participate in the Institute and lunch will be provided in the day of the event.
-However, both student and teacher/mentor participants must organize their own transportation to and from the event in East Lansing, MI.
+However, both student and teacher/mentor participants must organize their own transportation to and from the event in Brookings, SD.

-The Michigan Youth Institute is hosted by Michigan State University with the generous support of the MSU College of Agriculture and Natural Resources, Michigan 4-H, Michigan State University Extension, and Michigan FFA.
+The South Dakota Youth Institute is hosted by South Dakota State University with the generous support of the College of Agriculture and Biological Sciences and the College of Education and Human Science.

-The Global Youth Institute: the top student delegates will be selected to represent Michigan at the Global Youth Institute held in Des Moines, Iowa, October 13-15, 2016.
-There, they will join 400 other outstanding high school students and teacher/mentors from across the United States and around the world for an exciting three-day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from 65 countries attending the World Food Prize's annual international symposium.
+The Global Youth Institute: The top students at the South Dakota Youth Institute will be competitively selected to represent the State of South Dakota as delegates at the Global Youth Institute, held in Des Moines, October 13-15, 2016.
+There, they will join 400 other outstanding high school students and teachers from across the United States and around the world for an exciting three-day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from 65 countries attending the World Food Prize's annual international symposium.

 By participating in the Global Youth Institute, students are eligible to apply for a prestigious Borlaug-Ruan International Internship or USDA Wallace-Carver Fellowship.